Welcome to today's edition of the Rush 24-7 podcast.

 Two things.

-The drive-by media reaction to Obama's speech yesterday is exactly not exactly very, very, very, very close to what you would get here.
+The drive-by media reaction to Obama's speech yesterday is exactly, not exactly, very, very, very, very close to what you would get here.

 There are a lot of drive-by media out, not all.

-CNN still very sympathetic to Huma Abdon.
+CNN's still very sympathetic to Huma Abaddon.

 But there are a number of drive-by media outlets who think Wiener's got to go now, and there is a huge backlash against Huma.